smartass101/pelican/docs/settings.rst

 different versions of Python as the pickle format often changes.
 If such an error is encountered, the cache files have to be rebuilt using the pelican command-line option ``--full-rebuild``.
+The cache files also have to be rebuilt when changing the `GZIP_CACHE` setting for cache file reading to work.

 The ``--full-rebuild`` command-line option is also useful when the whole site needs to be regenerated due to e.g. modifications to the